gogins/csound-extended/Opcodes/faust_piano/README.md

 https://github.com/gogins<br>
 http://michaelgogins.tumblr.com

-Faust is a sophisticated language and toolchain for writing digital signal processing code, then compiling the Faust source code to other languages.
-Faust maintains a clean separation between the "user" layer for DSP and the "architecture" layer that runs the DSP algorithm.
+[Faust](https://faust.grame.fr/) is a sophisticated language and toolchain for writing digital signal processing code, then compiling Faust source code to other languages.
+Faust maintains a clean separation between the "user" layer for DSP and the "architecture" layer that runs the DSP code.

 Currently, on Ubuntu 20.04, Faust 2.2.0 is available as a system package.
-The faust2csound tool from this version does not generate C++ code compatible with the current version of Csound.
-On Ubuntu, up to date versions of Faust are available only by building from source code.
-Unfortunately I have not been able to build on Linux because `make all;sudo make install` fails with many errors that I have not been able to fix.
+The `faust2csound` tool from this version does not generate C++ code compatible with the current version of Csound.
+On Ubuntu, up to date versions of Faust are available, but only by building from source code.
+Unfortunately I have not been able to build Faust on Linux because `make all;sudo make install` fails with many errors that I do not have time fix.

 It is fortunately *very* easy to patch version 2.2.0 of Faust to generate the correct C++ code for current versions of Csound.